Federal Law Enforcement Council Act¶

 Provision Rationale¶

-Separation of policy from prosecution.
+Separation of policy from prosecution (Titles IV and V).
 The Law Enforcement Secretary provides the President with a legitimate, cabinet-level voice on enforcement priorities -- but with no prosecutorial, investigative, or enforcement authority and no access to case-specific information.
 This separation acknowledges that the Executive has a legitimate interest in law enforcement policy while structurally preventing that interest from reaching specific cases.
 The Secretary communicates priorities; the Council decides whether and how to implement them.
-The separation is functional, not merely organizational.
+The documented communication protocol is the Act's most distinctive structural mechanism.
+All Executive-Council communications must pass through a single authorized channel.
+Undocumented communications have no legal standing and create no obligation.
+Department personnel who receive undocumented communications must report them to the Inspector General.
+Personnel who act on undocumented communications have acted without lawful authority.
+The structure is self-enforcing: compliance requires no monitoring because non-compliance produces no result.

 Addressing Concerns¶

 Decisional efficiency.
 Multi-member governance introduces deliberation costs.
-The Act manages this through the Director of Operations, who handles day-to-day department management without requiring Council-level votes.
+The Act manages this through the Director of Operations, who handles day-to-day Department management without requiring Council-level votes.
 The tiered voting system reserves Council deliberation for decisions that warrant it.
 The structure accepts modestly slower high-level decision-making as a reasonable cost for institutional independence, while maintaining operational responsiveness through the Director.

 Revision History¶

-Revision 1.0 (Current)
+Revision 1.0

 - Initial publication based on Rev 1.0 of the Federal Law Enforcement Council Act